youtube/cobalt/starboard/doc/evergreen/evergreen_binary_compression.md

 ## Disabling Binary Compression

-Before proceeding, please note that binary compression should not be disabled in production.
+Before proceeding, please note that binary compression is required starting with Cobalt 25.
+The feature should only be disabled for debugging or in case of emergency, after discussion with YouTube.

 Separate steps are required in order for a partner to disable compression for a) the system image slot and b) (Evergreen-Full only) the 2+ writable slots on a